BCG-X-Official/sklearndf/sphinx/source/contribution_guide.rst

 Pytest
 ~~~~~~~~~~~~~~~
 Run ``pytest tests/`` from the sklearndf root folder or use the PyCharm test runner.
 To measure coverage, use ``pytest --cov=src/sklearndf tests/``.
-Note that the code coverage reports are also generated in the Azure Pipelines.
+Note that the code coverage reports are also generated in the Azure Pipelines (see CI/CD section).

 Note that you will need to set the PYTHONPATH to the ``src/`` directory by running ``export PYTHONPATH=./src/`` from the repository root.